-The Englishman Francis Herbert Dufty arrived in Levuka in early 1871, the year that the government of "King" Cakobau was established there.
-He set up a new studio next door to Fiji Times office on May 24 1871 and was joined in this enterprise by his brother Alfred after his arrival in December of that year.
-It should be acknowledged that theirs was not the first photographic studio to be set up in Levuka: apart from a couple of 1869 visiting photographers, A S Levinski had opened his new studio on April 26 1871, but was apparently unable to withstand the competition offered by the Dufty brothers, and soon dropped out of the trade, though continuing to live on in Levuka [Fiji Times research by Mark & Geoff Hamilton, pers.comm.Feb 2008].
-It should also be remembered that Griffiths, founder of the Fiji Times, was a capable photographer himself, producing many of the images he printed in his newspaper, and also a line of postcards of scenery and of Fijians.
+It should be acknowledged that his was not the first photographic studio to be set up in Levuka: a couple of visiting photographers had passed through in 1869 and worked there briefly, and A.S.
+(Abraham Solomon) Levinski had opened his new studio on April 26 1871, just one month before Frank Dufty opened his doors.
+Levinski was apparently unable to withstand the competition offered by the Dufty studio, and soon dropped out of the trade, though continuing to live on in Levuka [Fiji Times research by Mark & Geoff Hamilton, pers.comm.Feb 2008].

-During the two decades that followed its setting up, the Dufty studio prospered, and their premises were substantially extended.
-The brothers produced studio portraits, landscape photographs and a large body of "cartes de visite", which had been popularised in Europe in the mid-19th Century.
-They photographed Missionaries, European settlers, the Fijian hierarchy that naturally gravitated to this centre of power, and even the Mountaineers or Kai Colo.
-This last group presented the most stubborn resistance to Christianisation, and to first Cakobau's government, and then following Cession in 1874 the British Colonial Government.
+During the sixteen years that followed its setting up, the Dufty studio in Levuka prospered, and their premises were substantially extended.
+They produced studio portraits, landscape photographs and a large body of "cartes de visite", which had been popularised in Europe in the mid-19th Century.
+They photographed missionaries, European settlers, the Fijian hierarchy that naturally gravitated to this centre of power, and even the mountaineers or Kai Colo.
+This last group presented the most stubborn resistance to Christianisation, and to first Cakobau's government, and then to the British Colonial Government following Cession in 1874.

-While the wet-plate technology of the day meant that virtually all of these photographs were studio setups, they nonetheless comprise a fascinating document of the most dramatic episode of change in the history of Fiji.
-The "ethnographic" photographs used a range of "props" that he assembled for the purpose, so one finds the same weapons and body-ornaments recurring with different bearers.
+While the cumbersome wet-plate technology of the day meant that many of these photographs were studio setups, they nonetheless comprise a fascinating document of the time when probably the most dramatic changes in the history of Fiji were occurring.
+The "ethnographic" photographs used a range of "props" that he assembled for the purpose, so one finds the same weapons and body-ornaments recurring with different bearers or wearers.
 However, the ridiculous combinations of gear found in later photographs are absent here - the "genuine article" was still visible all around, and there was no reason to diverge from authenticity.
 Later, ignorance was to combine with the layers of myth and fantasy that had developed, and during the first half of the Twentieth Century many outlandish confections masqueraded as ethnographic photographs.
 The Dufty pictures are, therefore, of great value.

-Alfred Dufty left Levuka for Suva in 1884, followed by Francis (Frank) in 1885.
-They left Fiji for Melbourne in 1887 and 1892 respectively.
-Mrs Joy Fegent of Sydney, granddaughter of Alfred, has provided me with the following postscript to their Fiji careers.
-Francis (Frank) was apparently unable to repeat his Fiji success as a photographer in Melbourne, and died there at the age of 64.
+Mrs Joy Fegent of Sydney, granddaughter of Alfred, has provided me with the following postscript to their Fiji careers: Unfortunately, Frank was apparently unable to repeat his Fiji success.
+He did not work as a photographer in Melbourne, and died there in 1910 at the age of 64.
 Alfred had a newsagent and stationery shop in Melbourne for a few years, during which time he acted as agent for several Fijian businesses.
-He subsequently removed to Sydney with his large family (six sons), and in 1905 resumed his career as a photographer, setting up a Marine Photography Studio in Erskine Street that he ran very successfully for the next twenty years until the year of his death at the age of 68, 1924.
-His son took over the business on his father's retirement and ran it for a further five years.
+He subsequently removed to Sydney with his large family (six sons), and in 1906 resumed his career as a photographer, setting up a Marine Photography Studio in Erskine Street that he ran very successfully for the next twenty years until the year of his death at the age of 68, 1924.
+His son Roy took over the business on his father's retirement and ran it for a further five years.

 The small selection from Dufty's oeuvre depicted here are in my own collection.
 For the generous gift of most of these I am deeply indebted to Virginia Marlow, daughter of another pre-eminent photographic chronicler of Fiji and Fijians, and a personal friend of my family, Rob Wright.
 These pictures originally formed part of his personal collection.
-Some of them were reproduced in my book "Fijian Artefacts: the Tasmanian Museum and Art Gallery Collection", Hobart, TMAG, 1982 (out of print but copies still available from me on request.)
+Some of them were reproduced in my book "Fijian Artefacts: the Tasmanian Museum and Art Gallery Collection", Hobart, TMAG, 1982, and the revised and expanded "Traditional Fijian Artefacts", Nubeena, Just Pacific, 2014.

 I have provided brief descriptive notes, but have not attempted a detailed analysis of the historical/anthropological importance of the photographs.
 This has been undertaken by others, notably Brigitte d'Ozouville in two very useful papers in 1997: "F.H.Dufty in Fiji, 1871-1892.
 The social role of a colonial photographer."
 History of Photography 21(1):32-42, and "Reading photographs in colonial history: a case study from Fiji, 1872."
 Pacific Studies 20(4): 51-76.
 There are brief biographies of the Dufty brothers in The Cyclopedia of Fiji (1907, reprinted Fiji Museum 1984), on pages 222 and 266.